 Also nearby are waterfalls and the Umpqua Hot Springs.
 Access to the river’s edge is an easy walk, and there is a shaded swimming hole with a waterfall accessed through a short forest path.

-This A-Frame cabin is in a prime location for exploring what the Mt.
+This luxury cabin is in a prime location for exploring what the Mt.
 Bachelor area of central Oregon offers.
-It is set on a quiet street surrounded by Ponderosa Pines.
-Inside, the seating area is warm and cozy, with a TV to relax in front of.
+It is set on a forested half-acre section in a peaceful neighborhood close to Sunriver.

 READ MORE: What to do at Mount Bachelor in Winter